sianil/PIVT/README.md

 [Accenture NL](https://www.accenture.com/nl-en).

-We had implemented these Helm charts for our project's needs, and as the results looks very promising, decided to share the source code with HL Fabric community.
+We had implemented these Helm charts for our project's needs, and as the results looks very promising, decided to share the source code with the HL Fabric community.
 Hopefully it will fill a large gap!
 Special thanks to APG for allowing opening the source code :)

-We strongly encourage the HL Fabric community to take ownership of this repository, extend it for further use cases, use it as a test bed and adapt it to the Fabric provided samples to get rif of endless Docker Compose files and Bash scripts.
+We strongly encourage the HL Fabric community to take ownership of this repository, extend it for further use cases, use it as a test bed and adapt it to the Fabric provided samples to get rid of endless Docker Compose files and Bash scripts.

 ## [License](#License)